Balumys/django-orm-watching-storage/README.md

 # ORM Watching Storage
-ORM Watching Storage, is a simple bank security control service written on `Django` framework.
+ORM Watching Storage, is an internal bank security control service written on `Django` framework.
 Service allows you to monitor the following:
 - all active pass-card
 - List of vault visits on a unique pass-card and whether they were suspicious or not